sinujutsu/ids/outline.md

     * Network based
         * Analyse behavior of a network by monitoring network loads and packet headers
         * Adv:
+            - Network based signature detection systems can easily cover an entire network
+            - Easy to retro fit onto an existing network
             - Little impact on network performance
             - Easy to secure from attack
             - Do not work well in switch based networks, specifically one implemented with switched that lack monitoring ports because all traffic can not be mirrored to the sensors